Spicy gochujang tofu is a delicious Korean side dish or an easy plant-based main meal.

-This spicy tofu dish is a traditional Korean side.
-But I serve this spicy tofu as a vegan main dish surrounded by other Korean side dishes.
+Spicy braised tofu is a traditional Korean side dish.
+But I also serve this version with its sweet and spicy sauce as a vegan gochujang tofu main course surrounded by more Korean dishes.

-For an easy weeknight dinner, serve the tofu with popular banchan like:
+For an easy weeknight dinner, serve gochujang tofu with popular banchan like:

 - spicy cucumber salad,